stascorp/rdpwrap/README.md

 Yes, it works in online mode by default.
 You may disable it by removing `-o` flag in the `install.bat` file.

+> What is online install mode?

+Online install mode introduced in version 1.6.1.
+When you installing RDP Wrapper first time using this mode, it will download [latest INI file](https://github.com/stascorp/rdpwrap/blob/master/res/rdpwrap.ini) from GitHub.
+See [this discussion](https://github.com/stascorp/rdpwrap/issues/132).

+> What is INI file and why we need it?

+INI file was introduced in version 1.5.
+It stores system configuration for RDP Wrapper — general wrapping settings, binary patch codes, and per build specific data.
+When new `termsrv.dll` build comes out, developer adds support for it by updating INI file in repository.

 > Config Tool reports version 1.5, but I installed higher version.
 What's the matter?

 Beginning with version 1.5 the `rdpwrap.dll` is not updated anymore, since all settings are stored in INI file.
 Deal with it.